billandro/billandro/README.md

 - 🌱 Learning **Artificial Intelligence**, exploring its applications in real-world systems
 - 💬 Ask me about **Software Engineering, AI, Business Analysis, and Strategic Thinking**
 - 📚 Avid reader of **non-fiction**, particularly **neuroscience, sociology, and psychology**
-- ⚡ Fun fact: I love diving deep to understand **how and why things work the way they do**
+- ⚡ Fun fact: I'm the guy who can help pick your brain.

 ---